Hierarchically hyperbolic spaces II: Combination theorems and the distance formula: Hierarchical hyperbolicity of 3-manifold groups

 By Proposition~\ref{prop:product_HHS} each $S_{v}$ is a hierarchically hyperbolic space and thus we have a tree of hierarchically hyperbolic spaces.
 Each edge space is a product $\partial_{0}\Sigma_v \times R_{v}$, where $\partial_{0}\Sigma_v$ is a particular boundary component of $\Sigma_{v}$ determined by the adjacent vertex.
 Further, since the graph manifold is flip, we also have that for each vertices $v,w$ of the tree, the edge-hieromorphism between $S_{v}$ and $S_{w}$ sends $\partial_{0}\Sigma_v$ to $R_{w}$ and $R_{v}$ to $\partial_{0}\Sigma_w$.

-We now verify the hypotheses of Corollary \ref{cor:combination_theorem_for_HHG}.
+We now verify the hypotheses of Theorem \ref{thm:combination}.
 The first hypothesis is that there exists $k$ so that each edge-hieromorphism is $k$--hierarchically quasiconvex.
 This is easily seen since the edge-hieromorphisms have the simple form described above.
 The second hypothesis of Theorem~\ref{thm:combination}, fullness of edge-hieromorphisms, also follows immediately from the explicit description of the edges here and the simple hierarchically hyperbolic structure of the edge spaces.

 The third hypothesis of Theorem~\ref{thm:combination} requires that the tree has bounded supports.
 We can assume that the product regions $S_v$ are maximal in the sense that each edge-hieromorphism sends the fiber direction $R_v$ to $\partial_0\Sigma_w$ in each adjacent $S_w$.
 It follows that the support of each $\sim$--class (in the language of Theorem~\ref{thm:combination}) consists of at most $2$ vertices.
 The last hypothesis of Theorem~\ref{thm:combination} is about non-orthogonality of maximal elements and again follows directly from the explicit hierarchically hyperbolic structure.
+Moreover, the part of the hypothesis about edge-spaces coinciding coarsely with standard product regions in vertex spaces follows from the explicit hierarchically hyperbolic structure.

 All the hypotheses of Theorem~\ref{thm:combination} are satisfied, so $\pi_1M$ (with any word metric) is a hierarchically hyperbolic space for all irreducible non-geometric graph manifolds $M$.

 The general case that the fundamental group of any non-geometric $3$--manifold is an hierarchically hyperbolic space now follows immediately by Theorem~\ref{thm:rel_hyp}, since any $3$--manifold group is hyperbolic relative to its maximal graph manifold subgroups. \end{proof}